alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 6. Did you use SSO?
 7. Exception handling in ASP.NET
 8. What is minifing and bundling files?
-9.What is the difference between Web farm and Web Garden?
+9. What is the difference between Web farm and Web Garden?
+10. How to send HttpWebRequest with Client Certificates?

 Web API